LLNL/units/docs/user-guide/defined_units.rst

 Units in the `units` namespace
 -------------------------------------
 Regular units are defined in the `units` namespace.
-The general rule is that any units with a mapping in `units::precise` has an analog in `units` namespace.
+The general rule is that any units with a definition directly in `units::precise` has an analog `nonprecise` unit in the `units` namespace.
 One addition is that any unit defined in `precise::electrical` also is defined in `units` this has to do with the origins of the library in power systems.